imonthercks/pintwood-derby/content/homepage/opener.md

 **Friendly Competition:** Connect with fellow racers and make new friends in a fun and competitive atmosphere.
 Swap racing stories and create lasting memories.

-**Crafting Station:** Need some last-minute tweaks to your car?
-We've got a crafting station with all the tools you'll need to fine-tune your racer.
+**Repair Station:** Need some last-minute tweaks to your car?
+We've got a station with all the tools you'll need to fine-tune your car.

 #### How to Participate:

 **Register:** Secure your spot in the derby by [registering online](#registration) or by [contacting one of the race organizers](#contact).
-Limited spots available, so don't wait!
+Limited spots are available, so don't wait!

-**Pick up your Car Kit:** We'll email you with dates and times to come pickup your kit and pay your registration with plenty of time to get to work on your car.
+**Pick up your Car Kit:** We'll email you with the date and time to come pickup your kit and pay your registration fees with plenty of time to get to work on your car.

-**Build Your Dream Car:** Let your creativity run wild as you design and build your Pinewood Derby car.
-Remember, there are prizes for the most creative designs.
+**Build Your Dream Car:** Let your creativity run wild as you design and build your Pinewood Derby car to compete in the Stock or Outlaw Class.
+Remember, there are also prizes for the most creative designs.

 **Race Day:** Bring your car to check-in between 3PM and 5PM on race day and then get ready for the main event starting at 7PM.